ContractEval: A Benchmark for Evaluating Contract-Satisfying Assertions in Code Generation: Case Study: Contract Enforcement under Different Prompting Conditions

 \section{Case Study: Contract Enforcement under Different Prompting Conditions}

-We present a direct comparison of code snippets that the DeepSeek model generated for the \textbf{MBPP/11} task under two prompting conditions.
-This comparison illustrates why providing CVTCs is more effective than relying on natural language descriptions alone.
+We present a direct comparison of code snippets that the DeepSeek-R1 model generated for the \textbf{MBPP/11} task under two prompting conditions.
+This comparison illustrates why providing CVTs is more effective than relying on natural language descriptions alone.

-Figure~\ref{fig:tc_mbpp_cs} shows the code snippets produced when the model received only the natural language prompt.
+Figure~\ref{fig:tc_mbpp_cs} shows the code snippet produced when the model received the contract specification~(CS) prompt that describes contracts in natural language.
 The prompt contains enough information to infer all necessary contracts.
-It specifies two explicit contracts, namely that the first input must be a non empty string and that the second input must be a string of length one.It also implies two type contracts that both inputs must be strings.
-The generated code snippet correctly implements the explicit length based contracts with \verb|assert len(s) > 0| and \verb|assert len(char) == 1|.
+It specifies two explicit contracts, namely that the first input must be a non-empty string and that the second input must be a string of length one.
+It also implies two type contracts that both inputs must be strings.
+The generated code snippet correctly implements the explicit length-based contracts with \verb|assert len(s) > 0| and \verb|assert len(char) == 1|.
 However, it omits the implicit type checks and treats the word ``string'' as descriptive context rather than a strict precondition.
-As a result, the function fails to enforce the contracts under non string inputs.
+As a result, the function fails to enforce the contracts under non-string inputs.

-In contrast, Figure~\ref{fig:tc_mbpp_ct} displays the output when the prompt was augmented with concrete CVTCs such as \verb|remove_Occ(2.0, 3.0)|.
-These test cases provide an unambiguous and executable signal that non string inputs are invalid and must be rejected.
+In contrast, Figure~\ref{fig:tc_mbpp_ct} displays the output when the prompt was augmented with concrete CVTs such as \verb|remove_Occ(2.0, 3.0)|.
+These test cases provide an unambiguous and executable signal that non-string inputs are invalid and must be rejected.
 The model generates a more robust implementation that now includes the crucial \verb|isinstance(s, str)| and \verb|isinstance(char, str)| assertions.

 This comparison shows that natural language descriptions may contain all required information, yet their inherent ambiguity can prevent the model from adhering to the contract.
-CVTCs make these implicit contracts explicit and enforceable.
-They compel the model to produce code snippet that is more comprehensive and adheres to the intended contracts.
+CVTs make these implicit contracts explicit and enforceable.
+They compel the model to produce a code snippet that is more comprehensive and adheres to the intended contracts.